dave9123/lenie/README.md

 A smart alarm clock that helps you reduce distractions and reminds you about upcoming tasks.

 ## Origin
-_Lenie means “of Magdala”_ (from Magdalena) and “torch”, “beautiful”, “light”, “bright” and “shining” (from Helene)
+_Lenie means “of Magdala”_ (from Magdalena) and “torch”, “beautiful”, “light”, “bright” and “shining” (from Helene).

 ## Goals
 - Support music playback